Technical Terms

 Calibration – when a scale becomes out of tolerance, it can be necessary to calibrate the weigh module using certified test weights

-Cornerload Test – a test to check that each corner of the platform reads the same weight, ensuring the load cells are all working and positioned properly
+Cornerload Test – a test to check that each corner of the platform reads the same weight.
+Moreover, this ensures the load cells are all working and positioned properly

-Creep – when a load is placed on the scale and left there for some time, creep can happen; a creep of .02% within 15 minutes is generally acceptable
+Creep – when a load is placed on the scale and left there for some time, creep can happen.
+However, a creep of .02% within 15 minutes is generally acceptable

 Drift – when the measuring instrument is consistently being loaded, drift can be used to describe a consistent or noticeable increase in weight outside of what should be expected over time